jplimmer/ordbank/README.md

   - Choose translation direction (source-to-target, target-to-source, or random)
   - Multiple choice (3 options) or typed answers
   - Optional question and time limits
+- **Progressive Web App (PWA)** - Install on your device for a native app experience with offline support

 ## 🖼️ Screenshots